John Peter Altgeld: 1892 gubernatorial election

 He was drafted by the Democrats to run for Governor of Illinois.

 One of the obstacles in the way of Altgeld receiving the Democratic nomination was Palmer, still bitter over Altgeld challenging him for Senate in 1891.
 Viewed as an elder statesman of the party, Palmer's opposition to Altgeld would have carried weight.
 Altgeld supporter Michael C. McDonald made an empty promise to Palmer that, in turn for not opposing Altgeld's candidacy, Cook County Democrats would support him for the party's presidential nomination in the same year's presidential election.

 Altgeld was popular among his fellow German Americans.

 The only Chicago newspaper that provided positive coverage of Altgeld was the Chicago Globe, which was run by Michael C. McDonald.
 Elsewhere in the Chicago press, Altgeld received vilification for his political association with Michael C. McDonald, his liberal sympathies towards the men convicted in the Haymarket Affair, and his alliance with Chicago's Iroquois Club.
 He was painted as a hazardous radical and a dangerous threat to the state's business and commercial concerns.
 However, many downstate newspapers provided positive coverage to Altgeld.

 Also initially seeking the Democratic nomination was John C. Black.
 Other potential candidates were dissuaded from running.
-For instance, State Representative James Cockerell was convinced by Clarence Darrow to abandon his plans of running.
+For instance, State Representative James Cockrell was convinced by Clarence Darrow to abandon his plans of running.
 However, by February 23, it was reported that Black had withdrawn from the race, leaving Altgeld as the only candidate seeking the Democratic nomination.
 Altgeld won the Democratic nomination on the first ballot at the state convention in Springfield.

 Altgeld's supporters dubbed him, "the poor man's friend".

 In the general election he faced popular incumbent Republican governor Joseph W. Fifer.

 Altgeld traveled across the state to campaign on a vigorous speaking tour.
 He attacked Fifer's use of prison labor for state projects, and attacked his school reform record.
 Fifer did not refute Altgeld's allegations against his record, which helped make them stick in the minds of voters.

 To dampen the negative impact that his association with Altgeld would have on Altgeld's electability, particularly among rural downstate voters, Michael C. McDonald temporarily resigned his role on the Cook County Central Committee a month before the election.

 Altgeld narrowly defeated Fifer.
 He was the first Democrat to have been elected governor of Illinois since 1856, the first time a foreign-born citizen had been elected, and the first time a Chicago resident had been elected.